 Even though he broke his nose and suffered a concussion, he persisted with ski jumping for another four years, gathering experience which would also benefit him in cycling.
 Back in 2012, he was already tackling cycling hills as a recreational cyclist.
 Soon, he soon proved to have an incredible talent for road cycling.

-Who would have thought that a cyclists who only bought his first bicycle in 2012 would win the Tour of Slovenia cycling race in 2015.
-Primož is certainly a unique sports phenomenon, who has set his sights on becoming an all-round cyclist – and the diversity of Slovenia has helped him a lot in achieveing this.
-At first, he was only good at cycling up hills (there are many in Slovenia, making the land a perfect practice ground), but he later on became also good at cycling on the flat, for which he trained on many cycling routes in the Dolenjska region.
+There are not many cyclists who would buy their first bike at the age of 22 and then three years later win the Tour of Slovenia cycling race (2015).
+Primož is certainly a unique sports phenomenon, who has set his sights on becoming an all-round cyclist.
+At first, he was only good at cycling up hills (there are many hills in Slovenia, making it a perfect practice ground), but later on became good at cycling on the flat, as well, training on the many cycling routes in the Dolenjska region.